Otros Ejercicios

 and he didn't leave much to ma and me,

-Just this ole and an bottle of booze.
+Just ole guitar and an empty bottle of booze.

 An' it got a lot of laughs from lots a folks,

-And some guy'd laugh and I'd his head,
+And guy'd laugh and I'd bust his head,

 I'll tell ya, life ain't easy for a boy named Sue.